soryy708/nodejs-app-quick-start/README.md

 Use this as a template for your repository!

+Do with this template anything you wish - license is MIT License.

 Features:
 * DevOps scripts via [_gulp_](https://www.npmjs.com/package/gulp) and [_batch_](https://en.wikipedia.org/wiki/Batch_file)
 * Tests via [_mocha_](https://mochajs.org/) & [_supertest_](https://www.npmjs.com/package/supertest)